 Participants are encouraged to exchange thoughts and ideas during this informal discussion which avoids a traditional panel approach.
 Don’t forget to bring a cuppa!

 Alex McLean & Kate Cayley, Nova Scotia, Canada, Zuppa Theatre Co.

 Alex McLean is co-artistic director of Zuppa Theatre Co., in which capacity he has been exploring relationships between audience, performers and environments for over 20 years.
 He is interested in things that are sprawling, things that are very small, and itches that won’t go away.

 Kate Cayley is a multi-award winning fiction writer, playwright, and poet, based in Toronto.

 Philip Sykes is Project Coordinator for Derelict Art of the City.

 Fabiola Santana, Liverpool, UK

-Fabiola Santana is a dance artist exploring performance as a medium for connection, transformation and exchange.
+Fabiola Santana is an independent dance artist exploring performance as a medium for connection, transformation and exchange.
 She works internationally as a dancer, collaborator and workshop facilitator.

 Jenny Rutter, Burnley, UK, Super Slow Way